rashique003/learning-test/README.md

     <h2><u>Notes</u></h2>
   </body>
 </html>
+<![CDATA[
-<pre>To ensure a robust and efficient implementation of the Java Spring Boot backend with Selenium BDD and React frontend, here’s a refined step-by-step process using best practices.
+To ensure a robust and efficient implementation of the Java Spring Boot backend with Selenium BDD and React frontend, here’s a refined step-by-step process using best practices.
 This involves structured project organization, dynamic configurations, detailed error handling, and extensibility for future needs.

 ---